Malaria detection using Deep Convolution Neural Network: Results

 \section{Results}

-The model is trained and the result of the model and the cost function is shown below.
-The training and validation error is calculated simultaneously as the training progress.
+The training and validation error are calculated simultaneously as the training progress.
 The number of epochs is set to 50, while a callback function is written to invoke early stopping when the model's validation accuracy reaches 95\% of accuracy.
 This is done to avoid overfitting (generalization error).
-If a callback is not deployed, the model over-fits and memorizes the training data.
-In such circumstances, the model gives 98\% accuracy on training data but performs badly on validation and testing data.
 Once the training is done (which stops when validation accuracy reached 95\%), then the testing error is calculated on the trained model.
-The testing accuracy achieved around 95.4\%, which is satisfactory.

-The plot of the cost function is calculated and it is plotted with respect to batch progression.
-The cost function initially drops sharply and then the rate is reduced.
-The batch gradient descent is used with a batch size of 64 images per batch.
+The testing accuracy achieved around 95.4\%.
+The plot of the cost function is plotted with respect to batch progression (refer figure \ref{fig:cost}).
 The result of batch training is the cost becomes noisy and fluctuates, but the overall trend of progression is toward optimal value.

-The cost function is plotted below.
+After training, the runtime execution order is setup (shown in figure \ref{fig:runtime}) that starts with pre-processing of input image.
+The processed image is fed to RRCF based detector that detects and flag if the input data is qualified for OOD or not.
+If OOD flag is raised, the data is sent to the manual inspection in laboratory.
+If OOD is false, the pre-processed cell image data is passed to the trained CNN model that predicts the output i.e. the classification of whether the cell is having malaria parasite or not.